-No candidate may participate in commencement or graduation (or receive approval for program completion) until all degree requirements are met, including the submission of a signed (all signatures are on the dissertation signature page) and the approved dissertation (ready for upload to ProQuest).
+No candidate may participate in commencement or graduation (or receive approval for program completion) until all degree requirements are met, including the submission of the dissertation signature page and the approved dissertation (ready for upload to ProQuest).

 The Director will send the final copy of the dissertation with the dissertation signature page to the Graduate Office for the Dean's signature.
 After the Dean completes the signature page, the candidate's name will be placed on an approved graduation list.
 The Graduate Office will transmit the approved graduation list to the University Registrar.